 Accumulation/Distribution also takes accumulated volume into account as OBV does.
 To calculate the A/D’s value you should know the Money Flow Volume first.
 The formula is: Money Flow Volume = ((Close – Low) – (High – Close)) / (High – Low) * trading volume of the period.
 Then, to calculate the current A/D, current Money Flow Volume must be added to the previous A/D.

 Accumulation/Distribution Line going up means the upward price trend, as the majority of the traders are buying this cryptocurrency.
-If the line goes down, then the trend is downward.
+If the line goes down, then the bear market is clearly on the way.
 Divergence between the price moves and ADL means that the current trend will probably change soon and go in the same direction with the indicator.

 Money Flow Index (MFI)

 Money Flow Index is used for measuring buying and selling pressure.
-It is very similar to the Relative Strength Index (about RSI you can read in this article) but with the aspect of volume.
+It is very similar to the Relative Strength Index, but with the aspect of volume.
 MFI is a line that moves between 0 and 100.
 Rising MFI indicates increasing buying pressure, falling MFI indicates increasing selling pressure.
 If the Money Flow Index value is above 80, then the crypto market is considered to be overbought thus indicating one should watch out for potential downturn in coins’ price.
-If the value is below 20 – the cryptocurrency market is oversold, thus indicating the possibility of the price taking an upward turn.
+If the value is below 20 – the cryptocurrency market is oversold, thus indicating the possibility of the future price taking an upward turn.

 The Chaikin Oscillator is a way to measure the momentum of the ADL by drawing a line which fluctuates between positive and negative values.
 The line is formed by subtracting the longer term exponential moving average from a shorter term exponential moving average of the ADL.
 Highly positive value means high ADL’s momentum and high buying pressure.
 Highly negative also means high ADL’s momentum but with high selling pressure.
 Knowing the changes in momentum can help a crypto trader to predict trend changes since changes in momentum often precede changes in trend.